 Refinancing can be an excellent way to lower your monthly payment, shorten your loan term, change loan products or even get cash from your home equity for remodeling, paying bills and more.

 For homeowners with FHA loans, there are several ways to approach a refinance, each with its own unique advantages and use cases.
+Just keep in mind refinancing may result in higher finance charges over the life of the loan.

 There are a number of ways to go about an FHA refinance.
 FHA homeowners can utilize any of the following options: